Monroe County DMV processing many transactions remotely

 Romeo said people who want to renew their license can still do so online.
 People can also register or re-register a vehicle by mail.
 However, expired licenses are registrations are still good for now.

 “The governor’s executive order that extended the validity of drivers licenses, non-driver IDs, and vehicle registrations is still in effect.
-So if any of those expired on or after March 1, it’s still good,” said Romeo.
+So if any of those expired on or after March 1, it’s still good,” Romeo said.

 People can surrender a license plate at one of the two drop-off locations, which are the back of the county office building and the Irondequoit DMV.
 Plate transfers can be done by mail.